cgwalters/git-evtag/README.md

 repositories to be used for many, many years to come.
 It makes a lot of sense to take additional steps now to add security.

-And most importantly, it's quite inexpensive to compute an additional (strong SHA512) checksum at `git tag` time that covers all of a commit's contents at once.
-The cost/benefit of other approaches such as forking git with a different checksum algorithm don't appear to be worth it.
+And most importantly, it's quite inexpensive and practical to compute `Git-EVTag-SHA512` once per tag/release creation.

+At the time of this writing, on the Linux kernel (a large project by most standards), it takes about 5 seconds to compute on this author's laptop.
+On most smaller projects, it's completely negligible.